-The continuing evolution of the physical context of Ocean Grove is shaped by evolving uses and evolving materials.
-The decline of the hotels and rooming houses that provided summer lodging gave rise to conversion to multi-family residential uses and additional rooming and boarding uses for the indigent.
+The continuing evolution of the physical context of Ocean Grove is shaped by evolving uses and evolving materials, as well as a continued commitment to the unique layout of Ocean Grove.
+The decline of the hotels and rooming houses that previously provided summer lodging gave rise to conversion to multi-family residential uses or provided additional rooming and boarding uses for the indigent.
 These changes had deleterious effects on Ocean Grove.
-Ordinance changes prohibiting similar conversions have limited additional deterioration and facilitated a renaissance of investment for single family housing, bed and breakfasts and historic hotels.
-The These types of uses are more appropriate to the scale and character of the district and provide an appropriate type of development that preserves the character of Ocean Grove.
+Ordinance changes prohibiting similar conversions to multi-family use have limited additional deterioration and facilitated a renaissance of investment for single family housing, bed and breakfasts and historic hotels.
+These types of uses, in conjunction with and as shaped by the unique lay-out and civic design of Ocean Grove are more appropriate to the scale and character of the district and provide an appropriate type of growth and evolution that preserves the character and fabric of Ocean Grove.
 Through these efforts the Township has demonstrated a strong commitment to the protection of all properties designated as having architectural and historic significance.

-The Historic Designation Process74
+The Historic Designation Process

 The desire to protect and preserve significant aspects of our past for future generations necessitates an inventory of historic properties to enable informed planning decisions.
 The process of architectural survey derives from both planning and regulatory informational needs.
 The National Park Service (NPS), the federal agency responsible for national preservation policy, has defined two levels of survey activity: reconnaissance and intensive.
 Both require fieldwork and research to record a community's history, architecture and archaeology, but they differ in the level of effort expended on these activities.
-However prior to undertaking either the reconnaissance or intensive level survey an interested party should fill out a Preliminary Application and submit the requisite documentation to the New Jersey State Preservation Office (SHPO).
-The preliminary application is used by the SHPO to aid in its evaluation of properties for listing in the New Jersey and National Registers of Historic Places.
-The preliminary application is not an application to nominate a property for listing; it is only used to determine whether a property and/or district is eligible.
+However prior to undertaking either the reconnaissance or intensive level survey an interested party should fill out a Preliminary

-74 Guidelines for Architectural Survey, New Jersey State Department of Environmental Protection, State Historic Preservation Office.
+&lt;sup>74 Guidelines for Architectural Survey, New Jersey State Department of Environmental Protection, State Historic Preservation Office.